Vek17/TabletopTweaks-Base/README.md

         * The frost of your cold spell clings to the target, impeding it for a short time.
 A rime spell causes creatures that takes cold damage from the spell to become entangled for a number of rounds equal to the original level of the spell.
     * Solid Shadows (Metamagic)
         * When casting a shadow spell, that spell is 20% more real than normal.
+    * Elemental Spell (Metamagic)
+        * Choose one energy type: acid, cold, electricity, or fire.
+You may replace a spell’s normal damage with that energy type "or split the spell’s damage, so that half is of that energy type and half is of its normal type.

 * Feats
     * Ability Focus - Stunning Fist